edtireli/p-brain/README.md

 There are several files that are important to the analysis, I will list the sequence names below:

-- WIPAxT2TSEmatrix.nii: An axial T2 weighted image.
+- WIPAxT2TSEmatrix.nii: An axial 2D T2 weighted image.
-- WIPhperf120long.nii: The data for the dynamic contrast-enhanced sequence.
+- WIPhperf120long.nii: The data for the dynamic contrast-enhanced (DCE) sequence.
 - WIPTI_xxxxx.nii: A series of n inversion recovery sequences where the x's are times in ms (by default set to 120, 300, ..., 1e5).
 - Extra: The following files are not needed for the minimal case, but p-brain has an extended behavior (e.g. in GUI or plotting) if they are available.
     - WIPcs_3D_Brain_VIEW_FLAIR_SHC.nii: A 3D FLAIR sequence.